-Put System Rescue CD on USB using Windows
+To copy System Rescue CD to USB drive using Windows:

-(2) Then choose System Rescue from the drop down list.
+(2) Then choose System Rescue from the distro drop down list.

 (3) Browse to the ISO file, and then click Create.

-- Once the YUMI USB Installer has finished, reboot your PC and set the BIOS or Boot menu to boot from the USB device.
+- Once the YUMI Installer has finished, reboot your PC and set your computers BIOS or Boot menu to boot from the removable flash device.